Is It Rude To Wear Kimono?

 I am fortunate.
 I own good kimono from my family and didn’t have to buy them all.
 But I can easily imagine that people, especially younger generations who aren’t familiar with kimono at all, wouldn’t be able to spend so much money on it.

-Additionally, what confused me is that some Japanese people seem to be strict or critical of how other Japanese people wear kimono.
+Additionally, what confuses me is that some Japanese people seem to be strict or critical of how other Japanese people wear kimono.
 I could see many reasons why the kimono industry is struggling.

 I also found myself being insecure about wearing kimono.
 Not feeling comfortable with walking around in Japan because I knew my kimono fitting wasn’t perfect.
 Or I was afraid that I may do something wrong which could offend other Japanese people who knew better than me.